 In the vegetable garden, you’ll want to treat individual plants by sprinkling garden lime powder around the base.
 For open plots, sprinkle it over dry soil and rake it in evenly.

 How Often to Apply

-Be aware of what type of lime you’re using for your fields.
-Also, follow the directions on the package for the correct application and the general safety precautions.
+Be aware of the type of lime you’re using for your fields.
+Also, follow the directions on the package for the correct application and general safety precautions.

-Applied excessively, lime can burn plants, especially if the plant is already weak.
-Also, drought or frost can damage a plant, and the incorrect (generally, excessive) use of lime could damage it to the point of losing the plant altogether.
+If applied excessively, lime can burn plants, especially if the plant is already weak.
+Also, drought or frost can damage a plant, and the incorrect (generally excessive) use of lime could damage it to the point of losing the plant altogether.